inBeat/inbeat-website/content/top-influencers/instagram/olympian-athletes/canada/_index.md

 ---
-title: Top 10 Olympian Athletes Instagram Influencers In Canada In 2023
+title: Top 10 Olympian Athletes Instagram Influencers In Canada In 2024
 description: >-
-  Find top olympian athletes Instagram influencers in Canada in 2023.
-Most popular hashtags: #fitness #tokyo2020 #athlete #canada.
+  Find top olympian athletes Instagram influencers in Canada in 2024.
+Most popular hashtags: #athlete #tokyo2020 #olympics #olympian.
 platform: Instagram
-hits: 10
+hits: 18
-text_top: Discover the best Instagram profiles on inBeat.
+text_top: Discover the top-rated Instagram accounts on inBeat.
-text_bottom: Our platform has 10 Instagram influencers like this in Canada for you to contact.
+text_bottom: Our database holds 18 Instagram influencers like this in Canada for you to collaborate.
 profiles:
   - username: "jasonburnett_"
     fullname: >-